 All bedding cultures from our lab reports back the dry matter of the bedding material along with organic load for sand bedding.
 Bacteria is reported back divided in total coliforms, E.coli, Klebsiella and environmental Streptococcus.
 Organic beddings will have the dry matter reported back and inorganic bedding will have the dry matter and the organic load reported back.

 To take a proper bedding culture collect several ounces of bedding material from the back 2 feet of several stalls per pen and place in ziplock bag.
 Label the bag with the date and where the sample came from and then refrigerate the sample or freeze them.
 All samples must be kept cold for the trip to the lab.
-As of June 15, 2020 bedding cultures will set up on Tuesdays and Wednesdays.
+Bedding cultures will be set up on Tuesdays and Wednesdays.